csharpshooter/EIP/A1/README.md

 Activation Function - While initialising a convolution mode we can set the activation.
 In the assignment we have used 'relu' activation.
 We have also used 'softmax' activation function in our model

 Receptive Field - There a 2 types of receptive fields.
-Local Receptive field
-Global Receptive field
+'Local Receptive field' and 'Global Receptive field'

 1. Local receptive field - It is the image data of the image which is seen by the kernel for a pixel on which convolution is being done.
 For a kernel of 3 x 3 the local receptive field will be 3 x 3.